openconfig/featureprofiles/feature/security/gnsi/acctz/RecordResponseTruncation/README.md

 	- Run a few commands
 	- disconnect
 - Establish gNSI connection to the DUT.
-- Call gnsi.acctz.v1.Acctz.RecordSubscribe with RecordRequest.timestamp = now() - 1 year
+- Call gnsi.acctz.v1.Acctz.RecordSubscribe with RecordRequest.timestamp = (openconfig-system.system-global-state.boot-time - 24 hours)
 - Verify that RecordResponse.history_istruncated = true.
 It should be true because there should be no records in the history equal to nor pre-dating this RecordRequest.timestamp.

 ## Config Parameter